 The next James Monroe Birthday celebration will be held on Saturday, April 25, 2020 at 10:30 a.m. at the

 Birthplace Monument site.

 2009 marked the 251st anniversary of our 5th President's birth on 28 April 1758 here in the Colonial Beach area of Westmoreland County.

 It was a very warm Saturday morning, on April 25th.
 Folks assembled just outside the visitor center at the birthplace site.
 Can I just say, the visitor center is pretty impressive.
 It's not easily visible from the main part of the site.
-You need to turn down a gravel road to get there.
+You need to turn down a driveway off the main parking lot to get there.